 Cloud migration presents cloud-ready businesses with tremendous upside.
 With benefits like cost savings and productivity gains, adopting the cloud makes for savvy businesses.
 But recent cloud trends also present a fair amount of challenge and risk.

 Read on for a look at what cloud migration is and all you need to know about moving to the cloud.
-(This is part of an extensive series of guides about CI/CD.)
+(This is part of an extensive series of guides about CI/CD and IT documentation examples and best practices.)

 In this article: